 Share and Enjoy

 If you don’t have enough money that’s saved for your down payment, you should speak with the home’s seller to see if they may take back the second so you’re able to get a mortgage.
-In the current slow home sales market, some sellers may be willing to help.
-You will end up making two payments each month, but this will enable you to get a mortgage.
+Some seller can actually help buyers and may do so in a sluggish market.
+You will have to make two separate payments each month, but it can help you obtain a mortgage.

 Share and Enjoy